Here are a few small things you can do to minimize the risk of water damage.

 Superior Flood and Fire Restoration Inc. is a company that prides itself on outstanding customer service.
 They won the Consumer Choice Award for Business Excellence in the flood and fire restoration category in Vancouver for 2016.

-In only four years Superior has become one of the premier restoration companies in Western Canada with branches in Vancouver, Abbotsford, Calgary and Ontario coming soon.
+In only four years Superior has become one of the premier restoration companies in Western Canada.

 Company President Joe Tolzmann attributes the company’s success and growth to their high quality control standards and Superior’s highly trained technicians, who are among the best in the business.
 Tolzmann says the company has a proven track record and “compromising the quality of our service to meet profit targets is not an option for us.
 The only way for us to survive and prosper is to increase efficiency and we’ve done that.”